7db9a/immutag/README.md

 $ cat 1LrTstQYNZj8wCvBgipJqL9zghsofpsHEG/immmutag-store

 ```
-# IPFS-ADDR: TAGS, METADATA
+# BITCOIN-ADDR: IPFS-ADDR, TAGS, METADATA

-QmeH81SYnASj5s91gQ22PdkYMgw45FD6kgrmBEU74Vp439: ["letter", "son"] , ""
+1LrTstQYNZj8wCvBgipJqL9zghsofpsHEG: QmeH81SYnASj5s91gQ22PdkYMgw45FD6kgrmBEU74Vp439, ["letter", "son"] , ""
-QmQPRexanRL6pnSPAzC696if49BviGaLNKvC3gp3ApPQmN: ["letter", "son", "advice" ] , "How to be good and just."
+n2DoUfi8oUkTALKdd3AvVeTTyWg1AQmXCD: QmQPRexanRL6pnSPAzC696if49BviGaLNKvC3gp3ApPQmN, "letter", "son", "advice" ], "How to be good and just."
 ```
-Each ipfs address corresponds to specific file version.
+Each bitcoin address corresponds to specific file version.
 Above, there are 2 file versions, representing a single mutable file.
 The above is for conceptual purposes and the file may look a lot different.

+Each version bticoin address is a child address of a Bitcoin hierarchical deterministic wallet.
+For more details, see [here](#file-versions).

 Immutag searches for an "immutag-file" in the current directory.